 Once a student has been accepted to Saint Anselm College, he or she should immediately begin the application process for obtaining accommodations.
 The review and development of accommodations may take several weeks; therefore, students are strongly encouraged to initiate the process at least one month prior to the start of classes.
 The following steps must be completed.

 Saint Anselm College requires that students seeking accommodations provide appropriate documentation of their disability to the Director of the Academic Resource Center in order to:

 - determine eligibility as a qualified individual with a disability

 - determine appropriate academic accommodations for that student.

-It is the responsibility of the student to contact and submit documentation of a disability to the Director of Academic Advisement.
+It is the responsibility of the student to contact and submit documentation of a disability to the Director of the Academic Resource Center.
 Students should allow three weeks for the evaluation and decision on the documentation submitted.

 When submitting documentation, students should include with it the following information:

 - contact information including phone number, home address, and e-mail address

 Documentation should be delivered to, or mailed to the following address:

 Manchester, NH 03102